Boeing Crew Flight Test: Capsule

 Boe-CFT was the second mission for the Starliner Calypso capsule.
 NASA announced that Boeing prepared to reassemble the vehicle for flight, following multiple checkouts, for the CFT mission in August 2020, and that new parachutes and airbags would be fitted.
 The Boe-CFT capsule's docking system was modified to accommodate the new re-entry cover, which debuted on the Boe-OFT‐2 test flight.

 Crew

 Because of the delays, crew assignments were changed several times after the initial assignments in 2018.
-Nicole Mann was initially assigned to this mission, which would have made her the first woman to fly on the maiden crewed flight of an orbital spacecraft, but she was subsequently re-assigned to the SpaceX Crew-5 mission, becoming the first female commander of a NASA Commercial Crew Program launch.
+Nicole Mann was initially assigned to this mission, which would have made her the first woman to fly on the maiden crewed flight of an orbital spacecraft, but she was subsequently reassigned to the SpaceX Crew-5 mission, becoming the first female commander of a NASA Commercial Crew Program launch.
 For medical reasons, Eric Boe, who was originally assigned to the mission in August 2018 as the pilot, was replaced by Michael Fincke on January 22, 2019.
 Boeing astronaut Chris Ferguson was originally assigned to the flight as commander, but he was replaced by NASA astronaut Barry E. Wilmore on October 7, 2020.
 Ferguson cited family reasons for the replacement.
 Matthew Dominick replaced him on the backup crew.